-We can be sailing along just fine – independent, self-contained, pursuing our own interests, plenty of friends, regular contact with family members, and then boom! – the holidays come upon us and we feel like our ship starts to sink.
+We can be sailing along just fine – independent, self-contained, pursuing our own interests, plenty of friends, regular contact with family members, and then boom! – the holidays come upon us and we feel like our ship starts to sink…

-A new study saying that loneliness and social isolation are a major health hazard is no surprise to millions of people who are alone and lonely.
+A recent study saying that loneliness and social isolation are a major health hazard is no surprise to millions of people who are alone and lonely.
 Not having the fundamental human experience of connectedness is painful and even dangerous, especially if you are older.